appgate/conkolla/README.md

 # Prometheus metrics
 Conkolla translates and exposes metric information from connected controllers.
 ![reference](./prometheus_metrics.png)
 1. The collectors get the source data from the controllers.
-This is performed to all controllers in the collective, by using a probabilistic request balancer with constant backoff time.
+This is performed to all controllers in the collective, by using a probabilistic request balancer with constant back off time.
 Connections are traced as well from the conkolla to the controller (endpoint).
 1. The data is transformed into prometheus gauges, counters and histograms and exposed as a target per connection.
 1. Conkolla gets the data every 20secs.